ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 37: March 16, 2017

 50) **get_middle_char:** The function takes a word as a string and returns the middle character of the word.
 If the word's length is odd, it returns the middle character.
 If the word's length is even, it returns the middle 2 characters.

+51) **complimentary_DNA:** In DNA strings, symbols "A" and "T" are complements of each other, as "C" and "G".
+The function takes one side of the DNA (string, except for Haskell); and returns the other complementary side.
+DNA strand is never empty or there is no DNA at all.